My Boyfriend Cheated On Me

-If you are concerned your partner will cheat, is cheating, or was cheating in the past, it's normal to feel angry, sad, as well as other complicated emotions.
+If you suspect your partner will cheat, is cheating, or was cheating in the past, it's normal to feel angry, sad, as well as other complicated emotions.
 You can recover from cheating with the help of an online therapist.
 Continue reading to learn valuable coping skills and discover resources to move forward from pain.

-You may be in a state of shock.
-That's understandable, and if you can't seem to grasp what he did, you don't have to push yourself to feel differently than you feel right now.
+You may feel overwhelmed or in a state of shock that this is even happening.
+That's understandable, and if you can't seem to grasp the fact that your guy was cheating, you don't have to push yourself to feel differently than you feel right now.
 Your emotions are probably all over the place.
-One thing you can do is talk to your friends.
-Confide with a close friend or loved one and tell them how you're feeling.
-You're allowed to be angry, sad, frustrated, or confused.
-Maybe you believed that your relationship was perfect, and this infidelity comes as a complete surprise to you.
-Perhaps you suspected something was wrong, but couldn't put your finger on it.
-Whatever the case may be, you know the truth, and now it's time to handle your emotions.
+One thing you can do is talk to your friends or family.
+Confide in a close friend or loved one and tell them how you're feeling.
+You're allowed to be angry, sad, frustrated, or confused, and good friends will understand.

 Relationships are an integral part of our lives.
 We all want to be loved, and when you've found a partner who you adore, you want to keep that connection healthy.
-The counselors at BetterHelp can support you as you navigate issues that come up in your romantic relationship.
+The counselors at BetterHelp can support you through phone or computer as you navigate issues that come up in your romantic relationship.
 They've worked with many people in your shoes and helped them heal from the wounds of infidelity.
 Maybe you're considering leaving your boyfriend, but you're unsure.
 Perhaps you want to hash out your problems because you love him and want to stay together.
 It's okay not to know, and you will figure it out in online counseling.

 The counselors at BetterHelp want you to find real, lasting love.
 Maybe you and your boyfriend have a chance to make this relationship work, but you don't know until you healthily process everything.
 You might be working on your problems in individual therapy, or you may be talking about cheating with your boyfriend and a couples counselor.
 These are both great options.
 You deserve to have someone who cares about you and can be honest about your feelings.
-Your online therapist at BetterHelp will support you in navigating through the emotions you're feeling, and you will make the right decision as to how to handle your boyfriend's indiscretion.
+Your online therapist at BetterHelp will support you through phone or computer in navigating through the emotions you're feeling, and you will make the right decision as to how to handle your boyfriend's indiscretion.
 Read below for some reviews of BetterHelp counselors.

 Maybe you had suspicions of his unfaithfulness, or perhaps you were completely blindsided by it.
 It could be that he confessed to you first, or maybe your friends saw him out one night.
 No matter how it happened, you felt devastated after he cheated on you.
 It was like a punch in the gut.
 More than likely, you got angry, sad, or determined, or all of these emotions occurred at once.
 When you find out that your trust has been shattered there is no wrong way to feel.
 You might feel angry, sad, or shocked.
 These are all understandable emotions given the circumstances.